SirClaver420/Attune-Turtle/README.md

     -   🔳 Visually mark steps as "complete" in the UI based on player progress.
 -   **Advanced UI Features:**
     -   🔳 Implement rich tooltips that show item/quest details on hover.
-    -   🔳 Create a dedicated settings panel for user customization.
+    -   🔳 Create a dedicated options panel for user customization.

 ### Phase 3: Content & Data Population